-Social media is hot topic among authors, whether traditionally published, self-published, or somewhere in between.
+Social media is a hot topic among authors, whether traditionally published, self-published, or somewhere in between.
 Should authors be on social media?
 Which social network will do the best job of connecting authors to readers and of getting the word out about our books?
 What’s the best way to utilize the most popular social networks?
 What’s not the best way?

 I don’t think most authors would claim to be social media savants, myself included, but I’ll do my best to get you started, so let’s tackle those broader questions one at a time.